 As I’ve already mentioned, discipline and will power are finite.

 You can only sustain high levels of discipline for so long before you snap and break.

-Outside of cultivating a positive mindset and exercising, nothing will have a greater impact on your “Discipline Bank” than the foods that you use to fuel your body.
+Outside of cultivating a positive mindset and exercising, nothing will have a greater impact on your “Willpower Bank” than the foods that you use to fuel your body.